What is a Grant of Probate and should you get expert advice?

-The loss of a loved one could come as a shock, or maybe it was expected and to some extent, planned.
-Either way, there are many implications.
-Dealing with legal issues can send even the most mentally stable person into a tailspin and having these issues to deal with in the days following a bereavement is particularly difficult.
-Although coping mechanisms can, to some extent “kick-in” and adrenalin comes into play, legal terminology and procedure can be difficult to grasp when the brains “bandwidth” is reaching its capacity of information.
+The loss of a loved one can come as a shock, or maybe it was expected and to some extent, planned.
+Either way, there are many implications and dealing with legal issues can send even the most mentally stable person into a tailspin.
+Having these issues to deal with in the days following a bereavement is particularly difficult.
+Although coping mechanisms can, to some extent “kick-in” and adrenalin comes into play, legal terminology and procedure can be difficult to grasp because the brains “bandwidth” is reaching its capacity of information.

 Many Psychologists are now using the term bandwidth to describe a person’s mental capacity.
 When the bandwidth is being particularly taxed, so, for example in a time of bereavement, there’s less “head-space” to deal with judgements or decisions.
-Thinking about it, it makes perfect sense.
-People often say “there is only so much you can deal with”.
+Thinking about it, it makes perfect sense because people often say “there is only so much you can deal with”.

 Imagine for a minute a partner has passed away and all the matters which may have to be dealt with: